 Rockefeller Park

-Today, the most visited part of Rockefeller Park is the stretch that runs between Gordon and Wade Parks.
+Today, the portion of parkland named Rockefeller Park runs between Gordon and Wade Parks.
 Roughly two miles long, it was the recipient of a good portion of Rockefeller's funds.
-Here, the Doan Brook flows in the open (it has been culverted underground for much of its path through University Circle) past the Cultural Gardens, while Charles Schweinfurth's four elegant stone bridges (completed in 1900) carry traffic over Martin Luther King Jr. Boulevard.
+Here, the Doan Brook, which has been culverted underground for much of its path through University Circle, flows in the open past the Cultural Gardens.
+The park may bear Rockefeller's name, but it reflects the hand of landscape architect Ernest W. Bowditch of Brookline, Massachusetts.
+Bowditch, who frequently worked with Frederick Law Olmsted Sr. and John Charles Olmsted of the Olmsted Brothers firm as a surveyor or draftsman, sculpted a park that in many ways embodied Olmstedian principles.
+Charles Schweinfurth's four elegant stone bridges (completed in 1900) carry traffic over Doan Brook and Martin Luther King Jr. Boulevard.
 In addition, this part of Rockefeller Park features tennis courts, picnic areas, and a bike trail.
 Here, one will also find the Rockefeller Park Lagoon, once a popular destination for ice skating, fishing, and boating.
 The city drained the lagoon for a time in the 1970s, but it has since been restored.